floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-extraction.typ

 Grouping together software components that are developed in teams that have a strong communication paradigm internally can lead to less communication overhead when developing and maintaining the software system.
 Hence, identifying microservice candidates based on the communication structure of the organization can lead to more maintainable software systems.

-Let $M_H$ be the history of modifications of the source code files of the monolithic application $M$.
+Let $M_H$ be the history of modifications of the source code files of the monolith application $M$.
 Each change event $h_i$ is associated with a set of associated classes $c_i$ that were changed during the modification event at timestamp $t_i$.
 The change event $h_i$ is also associated with a set of developers $d_i in M_D$, as stated in @contributor_history_formula @mazlami_etal_2017.
-$M_D$ is the set of developers that have contributed to the source code repository of the monolithic application.
+$M_D$ is the set of developers that have contributed to the source code repository of the monolith application.

 $ h_i = { c_i, t_i, d_i } $ <contributor_history_formula>